 The New Student Assignment Plan was approved by the School Board in 2009 to provide greater predictability for families while still offering opportunities for school choice.
 Annual updates to the Plan have subsequently been approved by the School Board within the Student Assignment Transition Plan.
-The 2009 New Student Assignment Plan was created when major changes to assignment policies took place, but the information in that document is now updated and maintained in recent documents.
-This Board Action would update the most recent Student Assignment Transition Plan.
+The 2009 New Student Assignment Plan was created when major changes to assignment policies took place, but the information in that document is now updated and maintained in more recent documents.
+The Board Action would update the most recent Student Assignment Transition Plan.

-The provisions of the attached document, the Student Assignment Transition Plan for 2019-20, will prevail in the case of any conflicts with previously approved Plans, boundaries, and/or GeoZones.
+The provisions of the attached document, the Student Assignment Transition Plan for 2020-21, will prevail in the case of any conflicts with previously approved Plans, boundaries, and/or GeoZones.

-This action updates information in the Student Assignment Transition Plan.
-The Transition Plan for 2019-20 continues most of the assignment rules in effect during 2018-19.
+The provisions of this action are to update information in the Student Assignment Transition Plan.
+The Transition Plan for 2020-21 continues most of the assignment rules in effect during 2019-20.
 Some highlights and changes are: